Kovah/blog.kovah.de/content/en/2019/switching-from-rsa-to-ecdsa/index.md

 * The `-t ecdsa` part tells the ssh-keygen function (which is part of OpenSSL), which algorithm to use.
 In contrast to `ecdsa` you may also use `ed25519` for using Curve25519, but for better compatibility, stay at ECDSA.
 * Notice, that despite being located in the binary world, we do not use 512 as the key length, but 521, specified by `-b 521`.
 Reason is the mathematical structure of the key, which does not adhere to the power of two.
 * Finally, you specify your email address with the `-C "mail@example.com"` flag.
-Obviously, replace the example address with your own.
+Replace the example address with your own.

 #### Saving the key and setting a passphrase

 After hitting enter the program will ask you for the location of the newly generated key.
 If you have no previous ECDSA key in your .ssh folder, you may skip this because the keygen will name the new key `id_ecdsa` in contrast to `id_rsa` for RSA keys.

 The next thing you do is specifying a passphrase.
 Please do not skip this.
 I see numerous blog posts and tutorials that are fine with skipping this step.

-DO NOT SKIP THIS!
+DO NOT SKIP SETTING A PASSPHRASE!

 Setting a passphrase is the same as setting a password for your email account.
-If an attacker or any other random person gets access to your private key file, they can use it without any hurdles if you skip setting a passphrase!
+If an attacker or any other random person gets access to your private key file, they can use it without any hurdles!
 And with access to your private key this third party has access to all servers you connect to using the key.
-So, please set a password.
+So, please set a passphrase.
 In the best case it has the same strength as any other password you generate.
 Use a damn password manager if you don't want to remember passwords.

-If you set your passphrase, the keygen will do its magic.
-Congratulations, you are now the proud owner of a brand new ECDSA key!
+After you set your passphrase, the key generator will do its magic.
+Congratulations, you are now the proud owner of a brand-new ECDSA key!
 The output should look similar to this:

 ```
 Generating public/private ecdsa key pair.
-Enter file in which to save the key (/Users/kg/.ssh/id_ecdsa): ./id_ecdsa
+Enter file in which to save the key (/Users/exampleuser/.ssh/id_ecdsa): ./id_ecdsa
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 Your identification has been saved in ./id_ecdsa.